waqas66426/BeepBeep-DataService/beepbeep/dataservice/static/README.md

 the user credentials should be detached from the table user in the micro service db

 /user
-  PUT to create the user (return the id?)
+  POST to create the user (return the id)

   /user/<id>
     GET the user by id